brannondorsey/whonow/README.md

 ### `--max-ram-domains`

-The program state assosciated with each unique domain name is stored by `whonow` in RAM.
+The program state associated with each unique domain name is stored by `whonow` in RAM.
 To avoid running out of RAM an upper-bound is placed on the number of unique domains who's program state can be managed at the same time.
 By default, this value is set to 10,000,000, but can be configured with the `--max-ram-domains`.
 Once this limit is reached, domain names and their saved program state will be removed in the order they were added (FIFO).

 ## Running your own `whonow` server

 To run your own `whonow` server in the cloud use your domain name provider's admin panel to configure a custom nameserver pointing to your VPS.
-Then install `whonow` on that VPS and make sure it's running on port 53 (the default DNS port) and that port 53 is accessible to the internet.
+Then install `whonow` on that VPS and make sure it's running on port 53 (the default DNS port) and that port 53 is accessible to the Internet.

 ```bash
 # install